-- 3. Approval of the Minutes: Subcommittee Meeting of May 20, 2024 (for possible action) - 4.
-Review and Recommendation to the Board on Proposed Revisions to NRS 637B and NAC 637B to Address SLP Assistant Licensing, Supervision and Telesupervision Provided by Supervising SLPs, and Related Sections (for possible action) - Discussion on Collaboration and Coordination with Stakeholders and Partners Related to SLP Assistant Licensing and Related Recommended Revisions to NRS 637B and NAC 637B (for possible action) - 6.
-Reports from Committee Chair and Members - a.
-Report from Committee Chair and Board Members (for possible action) - b.
-Discussion on Future Meeting Schedule and Confirmation of Next Meeting Date (for possible action) - c.
-Future Agenda Items (for possible action)
+- 3. Approval of the Minutes: Subcommittee Meeting of September 24, 2024 (for possible action) - 4.
+Review and Recommendation to the Board on Proposed Revisions to NAC 637B to Address SLP Assistant Licensing, Practice, and Supervision (for possible action) - 5.
+Discussion on Collaboration and Coordination with Stakeholders and Partners Related to SLP Assistant Licensing and Related Recommended Revisions to NRS 637B and NAC 637B (for possible action) - 6.
+Reports from Committee Chair and Members, and Recommendation to Delegate Approval of Final Meeting Minutes to Board and Dissolve Subcommittee (for possible action)